Do you love trying new things and are looking for the best Hawaiian fruits to try? We’ve got you covered!

 When jackfruit is ripe, the yellow fruit has the texture of a banana or mango, but it has a sweet taste that may remind you of pulled pork.

-The jackfruit can be sliced and eaten raw or before it is ripe, vegetarian dishes can be prepared with jackfruit as a meat alternative.
+Jackfruit can be sliced and eaten raw or before it is ripe.
+Vegetarian dishes can be prepared with jackfruit as a meat alternative.

 The seeds are high in protein and, if boiled for 20–30 minutes, are a great snack or addition to a salad.